rsdy/rsdy.github.com/markdown/first_day_of_crowdfunding.md

 * if you can't rely on your family and friends to contribute money, people won't think this is a worthy project.
 When they see it isn't funded yet, they're most likely to just close the tab and move on.
-* if people think you're projects fascinating that doesn't mean they're going to invest.
+* if people think your projects are fascinating that doesn't mean they're going to invest.
 You get positive responses, but not constructive criticism.
 Most people wish you luck, but don't share.
 You need a reliable audience who reshare from the very beginning.
 * know who you are targeting.
 If your closest friends are not willing to